alexcrichton/curl-rust/README.md

 - `http2`: Enable HTTP/2 support via libnghttp2.
 Disabled by default.
 - `static-curl`: Use a bundled libcurl version and statically link to it.
 Disabled by default.
 - `static-ssl`: Use a bundled OpenSSL version and statically link to it.
 Only applies on platforms that use OpenSSL.
 Disabled by default.
+- `zlib`: Use a bundled zlib to enable libz support.
+Disabled by default.
+This feature also enable `static-curl`.
+- `zlib-ng-compat`: Use a bundled zlib-ng to enable libz support.
+Disabled by default.
+This feature also enable `static-curl`.
 - `spnego`: Enable SPNEGO support.
 Disabled by default.
 - `upkeep_7_62_0`: Enable curl_easy_upkeep() support, introduced in curl 7.62.0.
 Disabled by default.
 - `poll_7_68_0`: Enable curl_multi_poll()/curl_multi_wakeup() support, requires curl 7.68.0 or later.
 Disabled by default.